Consensys/eth2.0-dafny/wiki/ssz-notes.md

 In the sequel we introduce formal specifications for the corresponding serialisation and deserialisation functions.

-## Formal Specifications, Implemetations and Correctness Proofs
+## Formal Specifications, Implementations and Correctness Proofs

 We write the specifications and implementations of the serialisation/deserialisation functions using **logical pre-conditions** to define the domain of each function.
 Moroever, in the correctness proofs, we use provable **logical post-conditions** to establish the correctness properties.